Raagh/angular-karma_test-explorer/README.md

 - Supports standalone karma.
 - Supports non CLI Angular projects.
 - Supports multi-root workspaces(only one angular app per workspace).
+- Adds CodeLenses to your test files for starting and debugging tests.
+- Adds Gutter decorations to your test files showing the tests' state.
 - Loads values from user karma.conf.js (some get removed to make the explorer work correctly).
 - Detects configuration changes and reload tests automatically.
 - Allows configuration for different type of workflows: Angular project path, project type, karma.conf path, default project name for multiple projects inside one root.